 Picture a uniformed service, with its own elite career path like the Coast Guard, or NOAA, or the Public Health Service, charged with protecting the legal and ethical health of government.
 Under a relatively simple law, the inspectors and auditors would transfer to serve under the authority of the Inspector General of the United States.

-Note: the Public Health Service is led by a real general -- the Surgeon General of the United States.
+The Public Health Service is led by a real general — the Surgeon General of the United States.
 By all accounts, these uniformed agencies are especially well-run.
 Their dedicated staff perform with unusual elan, low turnover and punctilious attention to military-style rectitude.
 It is a tried and true method for instilling higher-than-normal standards of training and conduct.

 IGUS would command a corps of trusted inspectors and observers, some of them with security clearance at the highest level and empowered to go anywhere and to see anything.
 Trained to parse carefully the minefield of legal and ethical error, this corps would have to do much more than simply watch for outright illegality.
 They would also be advisors who best-understand the balance that every institution must strike between short-term confidentiality and long-term transparency.